manavisrani07/ConvoContext/README.md

 ## Reference

-For reference, you can refer to this Colab notebook: [ConvoConnect](https://colab.research.google.com/drive/1RXes7JYkGgsmLbS3mj2o61nOzdI6E29C?usp=sharing)
+For reference, you can refer to this Colab notebook: [ConvoContext](https://colab.research.google.com/drive/1RXes7JYkGgsmLbS3mj2o61nOzdI6E29C?usp=sharing)

 ## Contributing

-Contributions to make ConvoConnect even better are welcomed.
+Contributions to make ConvoContext even better are welcomed.
 If you'd like to contribute, please open an issue or a pull request on our GitHub repository:)